-France urges Iran to reverse nuclear move, China hits at U.S. pressure
+Diplomats: Europeans keen to avoid sending Iran nuclear case to back U.N. - for now

 In a statement, French President Emmanuel Macron expressed “his attachment to the full respect of the 2015 nuclear accord and asks Iran to reverse without delay this excess, as well as to avoid all extra measures that would put into question its nuclear commitments.”

-Writing by William Maclean; Editing by Jon Boyle
+Additional reporting by Francois Murphy in Vienna, Writing by William Maclean; Editing by Jon Boyle